 - Though the name claims a worldwide reach, UIFN numbers are not really universal.
 UIFN service is regulated by the International Telecommunication Union (ITU).
 Meaning it is only available in countries that participate in the UIFN program.
 Currently, they cover just over 50 countries worldwide which is considerably less than regular toll-free availability

 - Free to call yes, but there are restrictions in various countries.
-This can either mean that UIFN numbers aren’t accessible via mobile lines or providers don’t allow the use of UIFN numbers
+This means UIFN numbers aren’t accessible via mobile lines or providers don’t allow the use of UIFN numbers

 - UIFN numbers use international formatting meaning that a caller must dial their country’s international access code to connect.
 In many European countries the access code is the same: 00 meaning you can promote the number as 00800-XXXX XXXX but 00 isn’t a universal access code

-- To avoid the previous issue, UIFN are also communicated as +800 XXXX XXX but not everyone knows what their countries international access code is and therefore what number to dial
+- To avoid the previous issue, UIFN are also communicated as +800 XXXX XXX but not everyone knows what their country’s international access code is and therefore what number to dial

 - The international format can cause confusion; is the number free to call or not?
 Most people aren’t used to calling abroad for customer service, so they can be hesitant about calling